neurons-me/this.me/crate/README.md

 # this-me

-`this-me` is a lightweight, local-first identity system designed for decentralized and privacy-conscious applications.
-It allows users to create, manage, and securely store encrypted identity files.
-Part of the **neurons.me** ecosystem, `this-me` treats identity as a living structure, expressed semantically through verbs.

-- The `Me` struct represents an encrypted identity file.
+-  `Me` represents an encrypted identity file.
 - Verbs (e.g. `be`, `do`, `have`, `communicate`, `at`, `react`, `relate` ) are invoked as methods on a loaded `Me`.

 ---
 # 📦 Installation
 If published to crates.io: